Counseling and Psychological Services

 Counseling and Psychological Services (CAPS) helps Duke students enhance their strengths and learn to cope with the trials of living, growing, and learning.
 CAPS offers many services to Duke undergraduate, graduate, and professional students, including brief individual counseling/psychotherapy, consultation, couples and group counseling, and assistance with referrals.
 CAPS' staff also provide outreach education programs to student communities, promoting an empathic and supportive culture.
 Staff members are available for consultation with faculty concerning students or other matters relating to mental health in the university community.
 The CAPS staff includes psychologists, clinical social workers, and psychiatrists experienced in working with college-age adults.
 CAPS' staff carefully adhere to professional standards of ethics, privacy and confidentiality.

-The DuWell works to enhance the educational experience for Duke students by addressing substance use and abuse issues and promoting healthy physical, emotional and social development, including issues related to sexual health.
-We offer one on one screening (for substance use) and health coaching, workshops and trainings on the different topic areas of wellness (including Party Monitor training, Stress and Sexual Health workshops) and programs for student groups upon request.
+DuWell works to enhance the educational experience for Duke students by addressing substance use and abuse issues and promoting healthy physical, emotional and social development, including issues related to sexual health.
+We offer one-on-one screening (for substance use) and health coaching, workshops and trainings on the different topic areas of wellness (including Party Monitor training, Stress and Sexual Health workshops) and programs for student groups upon request.
 Consultation on prevention of high-risk behavior and promotion of wellness is available to students, faculty, professionals and staff.
-The DuWell is dedicated to fostering a living/learning environment on campus and within the surrounding community that encourages the full development of the individual as an engaged member of the community.
+DuWell is dedicated to fostering a living/learning environment on campus and within the surrounding community that encourages the full development of the individual as an engaged member of the community.

 Parent & Family Programs